Introduction to TDILProgramme

 India is a multilingual country, with 22 constitutionally recognized languages and 11 scripts.
 In view of the fact that a small number of people know English in India, others are deprived of the advantages of IT development.
 The benefits of information technology can reach to the common people, only when software tools and human machine interface systems are available in one’s own language.
 To enable wide proliferation of Information and communication Technologies (ICT) in Indian languages, tools, products and resources should be freely available to the general public.

-Technology Development for Indian Languages (TDIL) Programme initiated by the Department of Electronics and Information Technology (DeitY), Ministry of communications & Information Technology, Government of India has the objective to develop information-processing tools to facilitate human machine interaction in Indian languages and to develop technologies to access multilingual knowledge resources.
+Technology Development for Indian Languages (TDIL) Programme initiated by the Ministry of Electronics and Information Technology (MeitY), Government of India has the objective to develop information-processing tools to facilitate human machine interaction in Indian languages and to develop technologies to access multilingual knowledge resources.